upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 forward, and second because Arthur will be honored."[^11] Around 100 people spoke at the hearing, all of them in agreement that Ashe *should* be honored, but in discord as to where his statue should be placed.
-One speaker explicitly argued strongly in favor of a location on Monument
-Ave: "Richmond needs to move on and get away from the Civil War legacy.
+One speaker made a strong argument in favor of the existing location on Monument Avenue: "Richmond needs to move on and get away from the Civil War legacy.
 I don't think the Confederate heroes have a sacred place on Monument Avenue.
-I feel strongly there's a need for some balance and some justice."
-But Raymond H. Boone, the editor of the Black-run *Richmond Free Press*, took the opposite line, arguing: "I believe that Council did what it thought was right, but in the process \[they\] unwittingly gave credence to the false proposition that the Confederate statues represent heroes."[^12]
+I feel strongly there's a need for some balance and some justice."[^12] But Raymond H. Boone, the editor of the Black-run *Richmond Free Press*, took an opposing view, on the grounds that the city needed to move away from the reverential attitude toward Monument Avenue altogether.
+"I believe that Council did what it thought was right," he proposed, "but in the process \[they\] unwittingly gave credence to the false proposition that the Confederate statues represent heroes."[^13]

 The *National Newspaper Publishers Association*, a Black wire service, published an article titled "Ashe Statue Rejected by Richmond City